johnbwoodruff/barebones-grid/README.md

 # Barebones Grid

-A simple responsive grid-based CSS framework
+A simple responsive grid-based CSS framework.

+## Getting Started

 Currently under development...

+## License

+This projected is licensed under the terms of the MIT license.